-I mentioned in my Food Wine Conference preview that I was looking forward to hearing from the various speakers talking about the industry from a range of perspectives including a successful blogger, a marketing expert and publishing advisor.
+Before I went, I was looking forward to hearing from the various speakers talking about the industry from a range of perspectives including a successful blogger, a marketing expert and publishing advisor.
 However I don’t know that I appreciated how much I would take away.

 From trends in marketing, what brands are looking for and what it takes to get a cookbook published (and why you might do it – it’s not really for the money), there was lots of food for thought.
 There were also practical tips on doing facebook live, growing your social media and taking good photos for instagram.
 All so applicable to building your blog and beyond.